 All salts, if ingested in large enough quantities, are harmful to dogs, especially to dogs with kidney disease, in which case the result may be fatal.
 Never let your dog eat snow near-to-where sidewalk salt has been spread and never let him or her lick standing puddles on sidewalks or streets during winter where the salts can be dissolved in solution.

-Urea based de-icers or ones that contain magnesium chloride as the active ingredient are the safest for dog’s feet, but can be toxic if ingested by dogs with kidney disease.
+Urea based de-icers or ones that contain magnesium chloride as the active ingredient are the safest for dog’s feet, but can be toxic if ingested by patients with kidney disease.
 Urea based de-icers (which ironically are not made of urine, but from natural gas) are safer for animal’s feet, but usually only work at temperatures no lower than 10 degrees.
 Urea also contains large amounts of nitrogen, a natural plant fertilizer, so be careful about spreading it around plants that are sensitive to too much of a good thing.

 Your dog might not cotton to the idea of wearing boots in the beginning, but they are excellent for keeping salts off your dog’s feet.
 Our dog boot of choice is the Muttluk boot, a brand that comes in a variety of sizes.
 If your dog is new to boots, give him or her an adjustment period inside your home before going outside in the snow.

 You can think of paw wax as ChapStick for the feet.
 Use it before a walk.
 The wax provides an additional barrier against the salt and moisturizes your dog’s feet in general.